mitchdz/IntroToBash/docs/05-ARRAYS.md

 # Arrays

-Bash allows you to store arrays
+Bash has the capability to store arrays

 ```bash
 $ directories=(dir1 dir2 dir3)
 ```

-You can access indexed elements of the array
+Array indices can be accessed

 ```bash
 $ echo ${directories[0]}
 dir1
 ```

-And you can set individual indexes
+Individual indexes can be set

 ```bash
 $ directories[3]=dir4